-Homemade Sweater Mittens: how to make sweater mittens for children or adutls out of old wool sweaters, no knitting required, and the perfect gift.
+Handmade Recycled Sweater Mittens: make mittens from old sweaters, no knitting or pattern required, and the perfect gift.

-If you’ve ever wondered how to make sweater mittens you will love this easy tutorial.
+If you’ve ever wondered how to make handmade recylced sweater mittens you will love this easy tutorial.
 They’re warm and pretty, and easy project even for beginnings.

 Tis the season to start thinking about homemade gifts for the special people on your list.
 Today I’m joining a bunch of great Canadian Bloggers for the Canadian Handmade Holiday Event, just look for the hashtag #CNDHandmadeHoliday and enjoy all their beautiful Handmade Holiday ideas!

-This weekend I used some old wool sweaters to make some nice cozy mittens for my daughter and husband.
+This weekend I used some old wool sweaters to make some nice cozy handmade recycled sweater mittens for my daughter and husband.
 I love how they turned out, so soft and warm and easy to make too.
+It’s a great way to upcycle your old favorite sweater or give some new life to ones from the thrift stores.
+Look for an old one at the back of your closet, even if it’s damaged, moth eaten, or stained you can work around those spots and make some recycled sweater mittens.

 Get Our Free Christmas Cookbook